VeritasForge/snowball/templates/tasks-template.md

 - [ ] Parallel tasks truly independent
 - [ ] Each task specifies exact file path
 - [ ] No task modifies same file as another [P] task

+---
+This document must be written in Korean.
+All descriptions and comments must use Korean.